-Yu Garden was first established in 1559 as the private garden of Pan Yunduan (潘允端), a government official in the Ming Dynasty (1368-1644).
+Yu Garden was first established in 1559 as the private garden of Pan Yunduan (潘允端), a government official in the Ming Dynasty (A.D.
+1368-1644).
 Yu means pleasing and satisfying and Pan Yunduan built this garden for his parents to enjoy a happy and peaceful life at their old age.

 Pan Yunduan himself lived a very leisure and happy life in this garden.
 Later, the garden was inherited by Zhang Zhaolin (张肇林), the husband of Pan Yunduan’s granddaughter, and then passed to different owners.

 In 1982, Yu Garden was listed as an important national relic protection unit.

 Yu Garden, covering an area of 20,000 square meters, is a virtual maze of gardens, pavilions, lake, rockeries, bridges, dragon walls, gardens and traditional buildings, etc. Once you enter into the garden, surprises are hidden every corner you move with different views.
 Yu Garden is divided into six main scenic parts: Sansui Hall, Wanhua Hall, Dianchun Hall, Huijing Hall, Yuhua Hall and the Inner Garden.
 Each part has its own features and unique sights.
 And each area is separated from others by “dragon walls” with undulating gray tiled ridges, each terminating in a dragon’s head.

 Travelers can follow a clockwise path from the main entrance and visit the six main scenic parts and final exit.